splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/30-auto-instrumentation.md

 Next to the original pod from before, you should see an initContainer named **opentelemetry-auto-instrumentation**.
 (If you get two api-gateway containers, the original one is still terminating, so give it a few seconds):

 {{% tab title="Example output" %}}

 ```text
 Image:         ghcr.io/signalfx/splunk-otel-java/splunk-otel-java:v1.30.0
 Image:         quay.io/phagen/spring-petclinic-api-gateway:0.0.2
 ```

 {{% /tab %}}

 ## 3. Enable Java auto instrumentation on all pods

-Now lets patch all other services so we can see the full interaction between all services with `app.kubernetes.io/part-of=spring-petclinic` as the inject annotation.
+Now let's patch all other services so we can see the full interaction between all services with `app.kubernetes.io/part-of=spring-petclinic` as the inject annotation.
 remember: **This automatically causes pods to restart.**

 Note, there will be no change for the *config-server, discovery-server, admin-server & api-gateway* as we patched these earlier.